DecDuck/kleicreator/README.md

  - Main Config: has name, description, long description, version, author and icon.
  - Items: creates, deletes and edits items
  - Recipes: creates, deletes and edits recipes (duh)
- - Characters: (grayed out, haven't done anything on those)
+ - Characters: (grayed out, haven't done anything on that)
  - Resources: import and manage .tex and .xml files
  - Speech: basically nothing, but shows only speech files (but you have to make them in the resources tab)
  - Export: save all and export (does nothing)